HaloCRM Guides

 Token expiration | The Secret Value has expired: Create a new client secret on azure and then disconnect app on halo, update to the new client secret on halo then reauthorise the application on Halo.
 The secret key expiry may be on the multi tenant app registration or the single tenant app registration.
 You can find out which one has expired by going to the respective app registrations in Azure and the secret that has expired will be marked with a red symbol. |

-Insufficient Privileges: During Site Mappings | Make sure you have logged in with an admin account for the tenant that is getting this error (error will tell you what tenant is causing the issue) and that you were prompted for a code via 2FA/ MFA when signing into the admin account on the partner centre.
-A succesful login will take you back to the CSP integration list on halo (This doesn't guarantee that it has worked). |
+Insufficient Privileges: During Site Mappings | When granting admin consent, make sure you have logged in with an admin account for the tenant that is getting this error (error will tell you what tenant is causing the issue) and that you were prompted for a code via 2FA/ MFA when signing into the admin account on the partner centre.
+Do not use your own admin account for your internal tenant.
+A successful login will take you back to the CSP integration list on halo (This doesn't guarantee that it has worked). |

 AD user not found | When trying to SSO to the user portal, if you get this error it is because the user has not been given any web access level to the user portal, if you go the permissions tab of the user (far left tab) and give them a "Web Access Level".
 If this is a standard user it is Recommended to give them the single select option "This Users Tickets" on the Web Access Level dropdown. |